wizards-of-lua/wizards-of-lua/docs/_examples/vertical-rails.md

 ## Some Credits
 This spell was created by Adrodoc55.

-It was inspried by an amazing command block setup published by *Sparks* of *Gamemode 4*.
+It was inspired by an amazing command block setup published by *Sparks* of *Gamemode 4*.

 If you are curious, here is a video of it.
 {% include youtube.md id="LJoN7CmJL4Q" %}